Publication Frequency: 3 issues per year

 - The published articles are hierarchically numbered.
-They are published under the liberal CC Attribution License (CC-BY 3.0).
+They are published under the liberal 4.0 International (CC BY 4.0).
 The author holds the copyright and retains publishing rights without restrictions.

-- One author cannot send more than two articles (first author of one article, and co-author of another one).
+- One author cannot send more than two articles (the first author of one article, and co-author of another one).
 The author declares that any person named as co-author of the article is aware of the fact and has agreed to be so named.

 - The article text should not include any information that identifies the authors, or any other collaborators in the work.
 The managing editor will remove personal details from the articles, prior to their sending to reviewers.

 - Each author needs to submit a short biography (max.
-200 words).
-If the authors submit their articles via Email (email@example.com), the short biography should be submitted in a separate file.
+100 words).

 - Each author should provide an ORCID iD.